Frequently

 Is OIT Safe?

-There are many studies supporting that under close medical supervision, peanut OIT can be safe and effective for raising the threshold of allergen needed to trigger an allergic reaction for many patients.
+There are many studies supporting that under close medical supervision, OIT can be safe and effective for raising the threshold of allergen needed to trigger an allergic reaction for many patients.

 Review the clinical data here.